 The Tradition Is Deeply Rooted In The Poorest Neighbourhoods

-I even came across this very brief trailer of an upcoming Irish film.
+I even came across this very brief trailer for an upcoming Irish film.
 I don’t know whether it will happen, but it certainly could make for an exciting watch.

 The simple love of the horse, the pleasure of riding, you must get them at the end of an alley in Fingas.
 In this difficult district, there is still a stable, which has become the most famous in the country.